openvinotoolkit/workbench/docs/Workbench_DG/Import_YOLO.md

    .. image:: _static/images/yolov4_imported.png

    On the Select Environment stage you can choose a hardware accelerator on which the model will be executed.
-Choose Core i7-10700T and proceed to select a dataset.

    .. image:: _static/images/select_environment.png